 A surgeon fee, anaesthetist fee and hospital fee will be required.
 You will be given a breakdown of these costs on the day of your consultation.
-Finance is a great way to spread the cost if needed.

 The swelling will be at its most severe immediately following your blepharoplasty.
 Your skin will feel tight in the eye area, with considerable bruising.
 You may also experience sticky, gummy eyes and a slight leakage of blood from the incisions for a week or so.

 At this initial stage, your eyes can even look a bit uneven and over-pulled in the corners – this is simply the internal stitches pulling as they support the eyelids as they heal.

 It may take a couple of weeks before the eye area has settled down.
 Most of the swelling disappears after the first 10 days.
 The bruising discolouration may last a bit longer – up to one month in some cases.